Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How do I track my unborn baby's movements at home?

 Fetal movement is most often felt when you lie quietly on your side.
-Your caregiver may ask you to count movements for 2 hours.
-He may ask you to track how long it takes for your baby to move 10 times.
+Your healthcare provider may ask you to count movements for 2 hours.
+He or she may ask you to track how long it takes for your baby to move 10 times.
 Keep a log of your baby's movements.

 What tests can track my unborn baby's movements?

 - Fetal ultrasound: This test uses sound waves to show pictures of your baby on a monitor.
-Caregivers check your baby's movement, heart rate, and position.
+Healthcare providers check your baby's movement, heart rate, and position.

 - Nonstress test: This is also called an NST.
 A small metal disc with gel on it is placed on your abdomen.
 A belt is wrapped around your abdomen to hold the disc in place.
 The monitor will record your baby's heart rate.